rancher/docs/content/rancher/v2.x/en/installation/k8s-install/kubernetes-rke/_index.md

 This section describes how to install a Kubernetes cluster according to our [best practices for the Rancher server environment.]({{<baseurl>}}/rancher/v2.x/en/overview/architecture-recommendations/#environment-for-kubernetes-installations) This cluster should be dedicated to run only the Rancher server.

 For Rancher prior to v2.4, Rancher should be installed on an RKE Kubernetes cluster.
-RKE is a CNCF-certified Kubernetes distribution and that runs entirely within Docker containers.
+RKE is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.

 As of Rancher v2.4, the Rancher management server can be installed on either an RKE cluster or a K3s Kubernetes cluster.
 K3s is also a fully certified Kubernetes distribution released by Rancher, but is newer than RKE.
 We recommend installing Rancher on K3s because K3s is easier to use, and more lightweight, with a binary size of less than 50 MB.
 Note: After Rancher is installed on an RKE cluster, there is no migration path to a K3s setup at this time.